Hacking-the-Cloud/hackingthe.cloud/content/aws/enumeration/enum_iam_user_role.md

 You would apply this policy to a bucket <ins>you</ins> own.
 By specifying a principal in the target account (123456789123), you can determine if that principals exists.
 If setting the bucket policy succeeds you know the role exists.
 If it fails you know the role does not.

-{{< notice warning "Note" >}}
+!!!
+Warning
     Doing either of these techniques will generate a lot of CloudTrail events, specifically UpdateAssumeRolePolicy or PutBucketPolicy in your account.
 If your intention is to be stealthy it is not advised (or required) to use a target's credentials.
 Instead you should use your own account (the CloudTrail events will be generated there).
-{{< /notice >}}

-{{< notice success Note >}}
+!!!
+Note
     While this works for both IAM users and roles, this will also work with [service-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html).
 This will allow you to enumerate various services the account uses, such as GuardDuty or Organizations.
-{{< /notice >}}

 To automate this process you can use the [Pacu Module](https://github.com/RhinoSecurityLabs/pacu/tree/master/modules/iam__enum_roles) or [this](https://github.com/Frichetten/enumate_iam_using_bucket_policy) which will attempt to brute force it for you.